zhezhangsh/RoCA/template/qc/rnaseq_sample/examples/immune_cells/rnaseq_sample.md

 <div align='center'>

 ```
-## [1] "/Users/zhangz/Documents/RoCA/template/qc/rnaseq_sample/examples/immune_cells/table/top10.html"
+## Error in data.frame(..., check.names = FALSE): arguments imply differing number of rows: 0, 10
 ```

 <img src="figure/read_count_gene_top-1.png" title="plot of chunk read_count_gene_top" alt="plot of chunk read_count_gene_top" width="800px" />
 </div>

 <div style="color:darkblue; padding:0 1cm">
-**Figure 3.** The cumulative read counts of top 10 genes and the percent of total reads by these genes are calculated for each sample.
+**Figure 3.** The cumulative read counts of [top 10 genes](table/top_gene_count.html) and the percent of total reads by these genes are calculated for each sample.
 Samples are ordered by the percents from low to high on the x-axis in this figure.
 The 2 samples with the lowest and the highest cumulative percents are labeled.
 The cumulative percents of all samples are then compared to each other to identify samples with extremely lower or higher percents than the other samples:

 - Samples with extremely low percent of reads from top 10 genes: ***none***
 - Samples with extremely high percent of reads from top 10 genes: ***none***